-- 1. Mature trees and hedges, particularly street trees in the public planting strip, should be retained whenever possible, or alternately replaced with in-kind materials.
-Special attention should be paid to historic tree planting patterns and species and efforts should be made to re-introduce similar landscape elements on new plantings. - 2.
-If historic plantings do exist, they should be preserved in their original locations.
-If these features cannot be preserved, they should be replaced in kind. - 3.
+- 1. Mature trees and hedges should be retained whenever possible, or alternately replaced with in-kind materials. . - 2.
 Historic topographic features should be preserved whenever possible.
-Leveling or terracing a lot that was traditionally characterized by a steep hillside or a terrace is not appropriate. - 4.
-Historic sidewalks, walkways and other hardscape features should be preserved.
-If these elements are replaced, they should be replaced with materials similar to those historically present in the area.
-Special attention should be paid to replicating score patterns, pavement texture, swirl patterns and coloration.
+Leveling or terracing a lot that was traditionally characterized by a raised lawn is generally not appropriate. - 3.
+Historic walkways and other hardscape features in the front yard should be preserved.
+If these elements are replaced, they should be replaced with materials similar to those historically present in the area, and within the same footprint. - 4.
+If historic retaining walls, pathways, stairs or fences exist, they should be rehabilitated or preserved in place.
+If they must be removed, they should be replaced in kind.
+If reinforcement is necessary, finish materials should match the original in materials and design.